Marco Andretti: 2013

 Andretti started the 2013 season with a third-place finish at St. Petersburg.
 This was followed by two seventh place finishes at Barber and Long Beach, matching his top-ten tally from the 2012 season.
 In the fourth race of the season at São Paulo, Andretti finished third and was able to move to second in the championship thirteen points behind Takuma Sato.
 He also led his first seven laps of the season.
 At the Indy 500, Andretti qualified third and was consistently in the top-five throughout the race.
 He led 31 laps and finished fourth after two late yellow flags that prevented him from moving forward in the field.
 After the race, Andretti said he was "frustrated" with the finish because he had not been below fourth all race.
 However, after the 500 he took the points lead by eleven points over Sato.

-He continued his season with the first doubleheader at Detroit, finishing twentieth in the first race – his lowest finish of the season – and 6th in the second race, marking improvement between the two.
+Andretti continued his season with the first doubleheader at Detroit, finishing twentieth in the first race – his lowest finish of the season – and 6th in the second race, marking improvement between the two.
 At Texas, he performed relatively well, staying within the top-ten for most of the race, and later finishing fifth.
 He claimed his third pole position at Milwaukee, but despite his success in qualifying, his engine blew after the first pit stop, leaving him with a twentieth place finish, before he finished ninth at Iowa.
 At Pocono, where his grandfather and father had once raced, he was at the top of his game, setting the track record for the fastest lap, and gaining a fourth career pole.
 Despite leading early in the race, he faded to a tenth place finish in the end.
 At the Toronto doubleheader, he qualified and finished in the top-ten, staying consistently well during the race.
 He finished fourth in race one, and finished ninth in the other race at Toronto, without any other events altering his finish.
 At Mid-Ohio, he finished ninth, without having many eventful occurrences throughout the race.
 He finished the season fifth in points.

-2014 to 2017

-In 2015, Andretti drove in the Buenos Aires ePrix for Andretti Autosport, he finished twelfth.